-Dreaming of touring Vietnam’s spectacular Halong Bay?
-Lori and I have put together this detailed guide to the best Halong Bay cruises to hopefully make your trip planning experience a lot easier than ours was!
+Looking for the best way to experience Vietnam’s spectacular UNESCO-designated Halong Bay?
+Lori and I have put together this detailed guide to the best Halong Bay cruises to help make your trip planning a lot easier than ours was!

 We’ve also included a complete trip report from our own three-day tour to give you some idea of what to expect.